openshift-integration/camel-k-example-event-streaming/README.didact.md

 This web front end queries the timeline bridge service and displays the events collected at the time.
 We will use OpenShift build services to build a container with the front-end and run it on the cluster.

-The front-end image leverages the offical [Apache Httpd 2.4](https://access.redhat.com/containers/?tab=tech-details#/registry.access.redhat.com/rhscl/httpd-24-rhel7) image from Red Hat's container registry.
+The front-end image leverages the official [Apache Httpd 2.4](https://access.redhat.com/containers/?tab=tech-details#/registry.access.redhat.com/rhscl/httpd-24-rhel7) image from Red Hat's container registry.

 We can proceed to creating the build configuration and starting the build within the OpenShift cluster.
-The following command replaces the URL for the timeline API on the Java Script code and launches an image build.
+The following command replaces the URL for the timeline API on the Javascript code and launches an image build.

 ```URL=$(oc get ksvc timeline-bridge -o 'jsonpath={.status.url}') ; cat ./front-end/Dockerfile| oc new-build --docker-image="registry.access.redhat.com/rhscl/httpd-24-rhel7:latest" --to=front-end --build-arg="URL=$URL" -D -```